 Most people with sight loss need and benefit from enhanced lighting, and good lighting can allow you to make the most of your sight.

 Feeling safe and free from the risk of accidents is vital to living in your own home.
 Quite often, all that needs to be done to improve your safety at home are a few jobs and adaptations.

 If you have a child with visual impairment, or are a parent with sight loss, it can help to take some extra precautions to make sure your house is free from hazards.

 Sight loss, as well as getting older and different health conditions, can increase the risk of falling.
 Follow our top 10 tips to avoid falls.

-Shop online for a wide range of products that you need to remain independent.
+Shop online for a wide range of products that can help you remain independent.
 From talking scales to tactile labels, mobile phones to magnifiers, we can help you keep doing the things you love.